Project Update – Cork and Belfast

 Waste Treatment Facility - Belfast

 Arc21 is the waste management group representing six Councils to the east of Northern Ireland.
 Indaver is the company behind the Becon Consortium, which was formed to pursue the opportunity created by arc21’s public procurement for its residual waste treatment project.
-In response to requirements identified by arc21, the Becon Consortium has developed plans to co-locate a mechanical biological treatment (MBT) plant and an energy from waste (EfW) plant, a visitor centre, and a bottom ash treatment facility at the Hightown Quarry site on the Boghill Road, Mallusk.
+In response to requirements identified by arc21, the Becon Consortium has developed plans to co-locate a mechanical biological treatment (MBT) building and an energy from waste (EfW) plant, a visitor centre, and a bottom ash treatment facility at the Hightown Quarry site on the Boghill Road, Mallusk.
 The project involves a £240m initial capital investment.

-The MBT process will extract valuable materials such as metals, plastics and other recyclable products.
+The treatment process will extract valuable materials such as metals, plastics and other recyclable products.
 The organic rich material remaining after recyclate extraction will be treated in bio-drying tunnels to improve its calorific value as a refuse derived fuel (RDF).
 The facility will divert up to 250,000 tonnes of waste from landfill per year and contribute to recycling targets.
 It will also generate and supply the national grid with 14MW of renewable electricity.

 Share this page